nbabii/ts_playwright_demo/README.md

 ```
 api-fixtures/         # Contains API-related fixtures for tests
 ui-fixtures/          # Contains UI-related fixtures for tests
-base/                 # Base components used by over the framework
+base/                 # Base components used all over the framework
 components/           # Reusable UI components like page headers etc.
 pages/                # Page Object Models for different pages in the application
 tests/                # Contains test scripts